 LoL Support Macro - Support's Way To Victory

 Support is a very complicated role to fill.
-You will have to focus on a lot of things during the game, make risky plays, sometimes sacrificing your life for the good of the team.
-Laning phase is largely your responsibility at the bot lane.
-Support is very similar to a Jungler role when it comes to distinct a good support from a bad one.
-There's a massive difference between a good and a bad support, and it's very noticeable.
+You will have to focus on a lot of things during the game, make risky plays, sometimes sacrifice your life for the good of the team.
+The Laning phase is largely your responsibility at the bot lane.
+Support is very similar to a Jungler role when it comes to distinct good support from a bad one.
+There's a massive difference between good and bad support, and it's very noticeable.
 This guide of course - also will begin with a very important section.

 Support Champ Select